 A prohibition order bans any mineral work on the site and may order steps to be taken to restore the site.

 If the mining of minerals or deposit of mineral waste has not stopped but it's having a negative impact on the environment, the planning authority may instead issue a suspension order.

 This temporarily bans mining work on the site and orders steps to be taken to preserve the environment before work can resume.

 Before a prohibition or suspension order takes effect, it has to be confirmed by Scottish Ministers.
 If you get an order, you can ask Scottish Ministers to arrange a hearing so you can discuss or challenge it first.

 How to appeal

-You have the right to appeal to Scottish Ministers if the planning authority gives you a prohibition or suspension order you don't agree with.
+You have the right to appeal to Scottish Ministers if the planning authority gives you a prohibition or suspension order you do not agree with.

-You can also appeal if you don't agree with specific instructions made in the order.
+You can also appeal if you do not agree with specific instructions made in the order.

 You can appeal online using the ePlanning Portal

-Alternatively, you can download a Review of Old Minerals Permissions form and submit it to Scottish Ministers by either email or post to the address on the form.
+You can also download a Review of Old Minerals Permissions form and submit it to Scottish Ministers by either email or post to the address on the form.
 You should also send a copy to the planning authority.